oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 Returns true if the node has the same parent as the other node in the hierarchy specified by the [parameter pair](#HierarchyQualifier) (`HierarchyNodes`, `HierarchyQualifier`) or both are roots

 A node is not a sibling of itself.
-If a node value passed to the function is null, the function returns null.
+If a node identifier passed to the function is null, the function returns null.

 Parameter|Type|Description
 :--------|:---|:----------
 [HierarchyNodes](./Org.OData.Aggregation.V1.xml#L307:~:text=<Function%20Name="-,issibling,-")|\[EntityType\]|A collection, given through a `$root` expression
 [HierarchyQualifier](./Org.OData.Aggregation.V1.xml#L310:~:text=<Function%20Name="-,issibling,-")|[HierarchyQualifier](#HierarchyQualifier)|
-[Node](./Org.OData.Aggregation.V1.xml#L311:~:text=<Function%20Name="-,issibling,-")|PrimitiveType?|Node value of the putative sibling
+[Node](./Org.OData.Aggregation.V1.xml#L311:~:text=<Function%20Name="-,issibling,-")|PrimitiveType?|Node identifier of the putative sibling
-[Other](./Org.OData.Aggregation.V1.xml#L314:~:text=<Function%20Name="-,issibling,-")|PrimitiveType?|Node value of the other node
+[Other](./Org.OData.Aggregation.V1.xml#L314:~:text=<Function%20Name="-,issibling,-")|PrimitiveType?|Node identifier of the other node
 [&rarr;](./Org.OData.Aggregation.V1.xml#L317:~:text=<Function%20Name="-,issibling,-")|Boolean?|